What happens in the phone booth? The story behind our costume change

 Since the beginning of time (1998), the entire team here at PaperCut has worked hard to continually improve the software with every release.

 Version 17.0, our first major release of 2017, brings in a fresh, new look for the PaperCut NG and MF admin interface by our UI design team, comprising of Senior UI Designer Mat Wiseman, Visual Product Designer Tom Beresford and Design Lead Jeremy Smith.
 We’re all very proud of the new design, and I would like to take you behind the scenes and explain the journey of how this all came about.
 First let’s check out the changes…

-Fun Fact: The first release of the year always takes its name from the year it is released in!
+Fun Fact: The year’s first release always takes its name from the year it’s released in!

 It all started just over 12 months ago, with the birth of our first cloud-based product, PaperCut Views.
 When developing PaperCut Views, the goal was to ensure the solution was easy to use and modern, but also something that reflected PaperCut’s quirky nature.
 What the UI design team produced was an application with a look and feel that was different to anything that had been done before at PaperCut.
 The challenge was set for anyone to find a better looking software application…….

 PaperCut Views provides printing insights for small businesses and home offices.

 As CEO Chris Dance points out, “the reliance on mobile devices in everyday life has changed the way people view content and interact with software.
 People expect software applications to be intuitive, visually appealing and consistent with the way they use mobile technology.
 So at the top of our minds whenever we develop software, we naturally have our users, the SysAdmins, their users and the overall print experience.
 We are always trying to up the ante and deliver the latest in technology and push the boundaries of best practices in the industry.
 And importantly, we always try to be different.
 We are never satisfied doing what everyone else is doing, we want to do things the PaperCut way.”